Lung Cancer and Adenoid Cystic Carcinoma (ACC) Treatment

 CAT Scan Guided Seed Brachytherapy for Lung and Adenoid Cystic Cancer (ACC) is a minimally invasive outpatient method of treating all types of cancers in the lung, liver and pelvis.
 Treatment is performed as a 30 minute outpatient procedure and patients go home the same day and return to all activities the following day.
-Implanted cancers typically disappear and usually do not recur1.
+Implanted cancers typically disappear and usually do not recur.

-Management of Metastatic Adenoid Cystic Carcinoma (ACC) to lungs, liver and adrenals by CT/Fluoroscopy guided radioisotope seed implant
+Management of Metastatic Adenoid Cystic Carcinoma (ACC) to lungs, liver and adrenals

 ACC is a difficult disease to treat after it has spread from the primary site to the lungs.
 Multiple thoracotomies to remove these metastasis carry the risk of any surgical incursion into the chest as well as the risk of diminishing pulmonary gas exchange capability.
 This can result in poor exercise tolerance and even cause the patient to be house or bed bound due to severe lung insufficiency.
 Radiofrequency ablation is a fairly effective therapy but has a significant risk of pneumothorax due to the large size catheter and long treatment times.
 Additionally, RF cannot be used close to the heart for fear of damage to the muscle or conduction pathways responsible for keeping the heart beating.
 Current systemic therapies with multikinase inhibitor molecules have shown some promise, but for short times only and with often unacceptable side effects.